antonis/antonis.github.io/index.md

 *   A custom reporting engine written in java, defined with XML and targeting old dot matrix printers
 *   Custom software to handle database migration from Ingres to Oracle

-Technologies: Java, Oracle, Ingres
+*Technologies*: Java, Oracle, Ingres

-Other Responsibilities: Computer hardware repair, Structured cabling design and installation, Network Administration
+*Other Responsibilities*: Computer hardware repair, Structured cabling design and installation, Network Administration

-#### September 2005 – December 2007
+#### *September 2005 – December 2007*

 ### Research Assistant, Department of Informatics and Telecommunications, [National and Kapodistrian University of Athens](http://scan.di.uoa.gr/)